 with no longer being a strong and independent woman,

-because that's already what sexism associates you with; what are you doing bandwagoning it and telling other women that, ma'am?!
-Not only does that sound selfish and hypocritical as hell, but the fact that you think your independence and strength as a woman is either dictated or threatened by an outside force (a man) or lack of,
+Not only do you sound selfish and hypocritical as hell, but the fact that you think your independence and strength as a woman is either dictated or threatened by an outside force (a man) or lack of,

 makes it sound way too much